gcr07/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/README.md

 ## Azure Privileged Identity Management (PIM)

 that enables you to manage, control, and monitor access to important resources in your organization.PIM reduces the chance of a malicious actor getting access by minimizing the number of people who have access to secure information or resources.
 By time-limiting authorized users

+## Azure Identity Protection ( portal )

+Herramienta para detectar identity risk

+> Identity Protection is a tool that allows organizations to accomplish three key tasks:
+Automate the detection and remediation of identity-based risks.
+Investigate risks using data in the portal.
+Export risk detection data to third-party utilities for further analysis.